KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2023/10/13

+- Fixes an issue where there is a chance you will be unable to obtain the rewards after battling against another challenger in the Victory Zone for the Aetherium Wars event.
+Trailblazers that have encountered this problem will be reissued their due rewards by the Express Crew later.

+- Fixes an issue where Chip effects are not activating when the Efficiency Optimization Chip is equipped by the Frigid Prowler Overlord Aether Spirit in the Aetherium Wars event.

 ■2023/10/11

 - Fixes an issue where the display of the corresponding key was incorrect after changing the key in "Settings - Key Info" on PC devices.